mariam138/sea-conquest/README.md

 - Another feature I would like to implement is telling the user what coordinates the computer has guessed.

+- In the future, I would like to make it harder to play against the computer.
+This would be done by introducing algorithms that have been studied for the game Battle Ships, and implementing it into the code.
+Although I have already implemented code that allows the computer to make more targeted guesses if it hits a ship, it is still relatively easy to defeat the computer.

 ## Testing